henrylbseaworth/beergames0214/README.md

 ### Submissions
 Make a folder in the root directory of the repository.
 The name of this folder is your handle.
 Put all your submissions in this folder, you may organize them as you see fit.

-E.g. if I wanted to submit my program called SortingIPAs.sh I could use the following procedure:
+For those not fammiliar with Git, if I wanted to submit my program called SortingIPAs.sh I could use the following procedure:

 ```bash
 git clone https://github.com/henrylbseaworth/beergames0214.git